lg550055/301-lab01/README.md

 Number and name of feature: #1 Display Modal
 Estimate of time needed to complete: 100 min
 Start time: 3.20pm
-Finish time: 0:40pm
+Finish time: 6:00pm
-Actual time needed to complete: XX min
+Actual time needed to complete: 160 min

 ##### Lab 02
 Number and name of feature: #1 Display images